robpalme/proposal-static-class-features/README.md

 Draft specification text is published at [https://tc39.github.io/proposal-static-class-features/].

-This proposal is stable and with a variaty of implementations shipped.
+This proposal is stable and with a variety of implementations shipped.

 |Implementation|Status|
 |---|---|